Effective: January 1, 2020

 - Marketing and Communications Information such as marketing campaign data, click-throughs, your preferences and consent in receiving marketing from us and our third parties, and your communication preferences.

 We may also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your Personal Information but is not considered Personal Information as this data does not directly or indirectly reveal your identity.
-However, if we combine or connect Aggregated Data with your Personal Information so that it can directly or indirectly identify you, we treat the combined data as Personal Information which will be used in accordance with this privacy notice.
+However, if we combine or connect Aggregated Data with your Personal Information so that it can directly or indirectly identify you, we treat the combined data as Personal Information which will be used in accordance with this Policy.

 Children’s Privacy.
 The Services are intended for adult use only and is not directed towards children, minors, or anyone under the age of 16.
 If you are under the age of 13, you are not authorized to provide us with any Personal Information.
 If the parent or guardian of a child under 13 believes that the child has provided us with any Personal Information, the parent or guardian of that child should contact us at the email address below and ask to have this Personal Information deleted from our files.